DvdGiessen/DBSR/README.md

 GUI version ([DBSearchReplace-GUI.php](https://github.com/DvdGiessen/DBSR/releases))
 and uploading that to your web server is the recommended way to use DBSR.

+*Note:* Another thing I see many tutorials recommend is using the `extensive search` option.
+In most cases, if you are just replacing plain text values in your WordPress database, you **should not** use this option.
+It will make DBSR extremely slow and is not needed, everything will work fine without it.

 ### GUI version
 ![Screenshot of the DBSR GUI](screenshot.png)